FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 What is SaaS cost optimization?

-How much should a bootstrapped SaaS spend on tools?
+How much should a bootstrapped SaaS spend on tools after SaaS cost optimization?

 Only if you cut tools your product depends on or your workflow genuinely needs.
-Most indie hacker tool stacks have 30–50% pure overhead.
-Cut that first, and you’ll never notice the difference.
+Most indie hacker tool stacks have 30–50% pure overhead — that’s the safe target for SaaS cost optimization, and you’ll never notice the difference.

 See Your Cost of Revenue in Real Time

 NoNoiseMetrics shows your cost of revenue ratio against MRR.
-Connect Stripe to see where your margins actually stand.
+Connect Stripe to see where your margins actually stand and turn SaaS cost optimization into a live dashboard, not a quarterly chore.

 Connect Stripe